5.0 out of 5.0 stars

 “Beautiful house.
 Spent a lovely week in this very well equipped and comfortable house.
 Amazing views and fabulous walks. “-Niav June 2018

 “June bank holiday.
 Fantastic house, superbly fitted out ,located in a most beautiful area of Ballyconneely, walking distance to white sandy beaches with clear blue water -spectacular sunsets -and amazing views from house .
-Great place to unwind .”-
+Great place to unwind .”-Valerie June 2018

-Linen and Towels are inclusive in the rental rate.
+Linen, towels and utilities are inclusive in the rental rate.

 Check-out time is 10am on day of departure.